A Decade of Youth Leadership in Action

 Since 2019, BMO has been a proud partner supporting the Girls Belong Here program.
 In 2023, youth ambassador Kaitlyn took part in a seat share, spending the day with BMO’s chief marketing officer and other staff.

 While exchanging ideas with executives, Kaitlyn learned about social impact marketing and building an online business presence.
-She also took part in networking and got to showcase her own non-profit, Orange for Change, which sells bracelets to fundraise in support of indigenous communities.
+She also took part in networking and got to showcase her own non-profit, Orange for Change, which sells bracelets to fundraise in support of Indigenous communities.

 AstraZeneca